PawelPopkiewicz/CS3305-2025-Team-10/project_report.md

 Busig is an app which aims to provide a seamless, smooth and simple way to access bus time data, such as the location of buses, stops, schedules and mainly predictions.
 It was developed mainly because me (Radek Zajicek) and Liam Cotter commute every workday and we found the existing solutions not satisfactory.

-The main issues include cluttered, out of date, "laggy" interface which would be extra frustrating to use for example while holding a cup of coffee and waiting for a bus stop, or when running late to a bus, etc. This frustration guided our front end development and design, instead of for example providing a path finding algorithm to find the route from place A to place B, we already figured google maps does a good enough job and most commuters already know perfectly which bus they would like to take and where.
+The main issues include cluttered, out of date, "laggy" interface which would be extra frustrating to use for example while holding a cup of coffee and waiting for a bus stop, or when running late to a bus, etc. This frustration guided our front end development and design, instead of for example providing a path finding algorithm to find the route from place A to place B, we already figured Google Maps does a good enough job and most commuters already know perfectly which bus they would like to take and where.
 So instead we focused on the daily commuters who already are accustomed to the city.
 This led to minimal and simple GUI, focus on performance of the map and small number of pages.

 Another issues where the absurdly inaccurate predictions given to users.
-I am sure many people know what we are talking about, but for the lucky among our readers, here is a typical experience: You want to go to work in the morning from a satellite town which should have regular buses every 20 minutes into the city centre, however that is never true and there are many mornings when there is a one hour gap or more.
+I am sure many people know what we are talking about, but for the lucky among our readers, here is a typical experience: You want to go to work in the morning from a satellite town which should have regular buses every 20 minutes into the city centre, however that is never true and there are many mornings when there is a one-hour gap or more.
 Secondly when you look at the app the most you can hope for is that it will show you that a bus exists and will eventually arrive, if you are lucky anyway, sometimes they do not exist, sometimes they do exist but they start skipping stops, and mainly, they arrive way later than predicted, we are talking "Arrival in 5 minutes" but actually you wait for 30 minutes.
 This problem with unpredictable buses is driving the daily commuters away from mass transport, as many studies have shown.
 Overall the reasons to look for better predictions and provide them to the public are very relevant and needed.

 This led us to mainly focus on our data and predictions we could make with it.
 Instead of focusing on routing algorithms, payments of tickets through the app, etc. our predictions our front stage and center.
 We needed to dedicate different components just for these predictions and train our own Encoder Decoder AI model.
 In the end we have managed to get our predictions working and provide them to the user in a nice simple GUI.

 # Glossary
-> The terms used need definitions beyond the colloqial meaning
+> The terms used need definitions beyond the colloquial meaning

 |Term|Definition|
 |--|--|